- Bankruptcy and Creditors' Rights

 - Admitted to practice law only in the states listed above.

-Tiffany is a partner in the Vorys Columbus office and practices in the finance, energy and real estate group with an emphasis in bankruptcy and creditors’ rights.
-She represents unsecured creditors, secured creditors, trustees, and creditors’ committees in chapter 11 reorganization cases, chapter 7 cases and in related litigation on a national basis and has acted as co-counsel on an international basis.
-She serves clients in complex contested matters and adversary proceedings, including the defense and prosecution of fraudulent transfer, preference and nondischargeability actions.
-In addition, Tiffany has represented secured lenders and creditors in non-bankruptcy, commercial matters, ranging from workouts to foreclosures.
+Tiffany is a partner in the Vorys Columbus office and practices in the bankruptcy and creditors’ rights group.
+She represents unsecured creditors, secured creditors, trustees, creditors’ committees and other parties in interest in chapter 11 reorganization cases, chapter 7 cases and in related litigation on a national basis and has acted as co-counsel on an international basis.

 Career highlights include:

-- On behalf of bank defendants, successfully rebutted the presumption of insolvency at trial in a multimillion-dollar preference action in the United States Bankruptcy Court for the District of Delaware, and later obtained affirming decision from the United States District Court for the District of Delaware, resulting in zero liability for bank clients
+- On behalf of bank defendants, successfully rebutted the presumption of insolvency at trial in a multimillion-dollar preference action in the In re American Classic Voyages bankruptcy case in the United States Bankruptcy Court for the District of Delaware, and later obtained affirming decision from the United States District Court for the District of Delaware, resulting in zero liability for bank clients.

 Tiffany is a member of the American Bankruptcy Institute.